Kunkhumam: Plot

 Sundaram and Gomathi are lovers; the latter is an orphan and lives with her uncle's family.
 Sundaram travels to the United States for further studies.
-When he returns four years later, he is shocked to see that his mother Vedhavalli is a widow and was told that his father Sambasivam committed suicide due to the disgrace that he was unable to pay back the loans.
+When he returns four years later, he is shocked to see that his mother Vedhavalli is a widow and is told that his father Sambasivam committed suicide due to the disgrace that he was unable to pay back the loans.

-Sundaram leaves to Bombay for an interview, where comes across the murder of broker Govindan and is shocked to see that the murderer is Punniyakodi, who is later introduced as Gomathi's father in a police investigation.
+Sundaram leaves for Bombay for an interview, where he comes across the murder of broker Govindan and is shocked to see that the murderer is Punniyakodi, who is later introduced as Gomathi's father in a police investigation.
 Sundaram helps Punniyakodi to escape and in turn is suspected by the police instead.
 Police Superintendent Raja is appointed to investigate the murder case.
 When Gomathi's uncle refuses to let her marry Sundaram, she leaves home, following Vedhavalli to Madurai.
 Sundaram travels back to Madras where he bumps into a certain Susila on the road.
 Sundaram finds Govindan's family and offers help, who initially refuses but later accepts when persuaded and explained to.
 While leaving Govindan's house, Sundaram learns that Punniyakodi is living as a fugitive, had changed his name as James and staying with a crook Kanthan.
 Sundaram seeks his friend Dass's help in taking care of Punniyakodi for the time being, goes to Madurai and explains to Vedhavalli and Gomathi that he is a murderer and wanted by the police, but Vedhavalli refuses to accept Sundaram as her son due to the conviction.